reasonml/reasonml.github.io/src/pages/guide/language/function.md

 order: 100
 ---

+_Cheat sheet for the full function syntax at the end_

 Can you believe we haven't covered function until now?

 Functions are declared with `fun` and return the expression.